 The Task Force recommends keeping the Interdepartmental Staff Committee on Traffic and Transportation (ISCOTT), which reviews temporary street closure permits for special events like neighborhood block parties or street fairs.
 This body is quite active, approving over 450 permits in the last year.

-Mission Bay Transportation Improvement Fund Advisory Committee - Eliminate, fulfilled purpose
+Mission Bay Transportation Improvement Fund Advisory Committee - Keep, modify structure